 With the velocity that technology is evolving, businesses are continually needing to recreate themselves to stay relevant.
-As companies channel their resources to keep up and compete for the brightest minds, they are also dedicating resources to their employees’ well-being.
+Companies compete for the brightest minds by ensuring their employees’ well-being.
 But, I’m not talking about fabulous free lunches, valet parking, or on-site masseuse.

 “It’s so much clearer now!
 I see why I’m super successful in certain contexts, relationships, and projects and why it’s harder in others.
 And better yet, I know what to do now to improve some of the situations I’m in.”

 In today’s world, we don’t have the luxury to accidentally happen upon ideal environments for our highest thinking to emerge.
 If we’re to keep up with the rate of technological advancement and meet the world’s most pressing challenges, we need to go beyond the topical fixes, put a spotlight on trust, and nourish an awareness and conscientious practice of it.
-By minding your Conversational Intelligence® by bringing care, courage and candor to the forefront of all your interactions, you can do just that.
+By minding your Conversational Intelligence® by bringing care, courage, and candor to the forefront of all your interactions, you can do just that.